Skip to main content ] Facebook Twitter Member area

 Alternatively, if you just want to put your creative chef hat on, making a sweet treat such as a cake or brownies can be both a fun and delicious way to spend an afternoon.

 Cooking can be a therapeutic activity that can give you a sense of purpose and a creative outlet.
-Even if you chop up some fruit for a fruit salad or grill some veggies on the stove – feeding yourself nutritious foods is a must.
+Even if you chop up some fruit for a fruit salad or grill some veggies on the stove, feeding yourself nutritious foods is a must.

-While we’re talking about the kitchen, make sure you drink plenty of water if you are using the oven or stove, as these appliances can often heat up the room.
+While we’re talking about the kitchen, make sure you drink plenty of water if you are using the oven or stove, as these appliances can often heat the room.

 Your risk of dehydrating is much higher when you are hot, so keep sipping on water and treat yourself to an ice block here and there!

 How do you have fun and stay cool in summer?
-Let us know in the comments below.

 Related content: